 How Much Does It Cost to Develop an Airbnb Application?

-The cost to build an app like Airbnb can vary widely depending on a number of factors, including the complexity of the app, the number of features and functionalities, the platform, and the location and experience of the development team.
+The cost to build apps like Airbnb can vary widely depending on a number of factors, including the complexity of the app, the number of features and functionalities, the platform, and the location and experience of the development team.

 - A basic version of an Airbnb-like app can cost around $50,000 to $70,000 for a small team of developers working on it for several months.